Severin na Kupi: Vranjican period

 The Vranjican period was and often still is considered to be the golden age of Severin's history.
 Thanks to the family's industrial wealth, the town saw unprecedented economic growth, retention of administrative importance disproportionate to its population, and high leadership approval.
 Immediately after, the town stagnated severely.
 The increase in population in the Vranjican period gave way to emigration and economic success would not return until the asphalt pavement of the Lujzijana allowed for the development of a considerable foodservice industry in the 1970s.

-Ambroz Vranjican (1779-1870) purchased the castle of Severin from Karlo Oršić in 1823.
+After the expansion of Russian grain exports and exports of Italian wine, Ambroz Vranjican (1779-1870) shifted to oak planks, purchasing the castle of Severin from Karlo Oršić in 1823.
 He and his brother Ivan made their wealth as merchants trading Dalmatian wine and wheat on the Adriatic, living in Senj since 1803.
 Their surname derives from Vranjic in Dalmatia, fleeing the Turks in the 1530s for Brač.
 Ambroz Vranjican's ancestors then moved to Hvar, settling in Stari Grad.
 Ambroz attained Austrian nobility in 1822, changing his surname to von Vragnizan, upon attaining Hungarian nobility in 1827 to Vranyczány, and upon being knighted by Ferdinand I Vranyczany von Dobrinovich.

+One autumn evening in 1829, (Note: Either then or in a different attack. "...
+Ambroz je detaljno opisao u autobiografiji.
+Drugi, hajdučki napad na Severin detaljno je praćen u Agramer Zeitungu u brojevima od 3, 4, 11, 12, 21. i 24.
+11. te ponovno 6.
+12. 1853; AMBROZ st. VRANYCZANY, (bilj.
+65), 23–25." — Regan 2016:41) a group of 13 robbers showed up at the castle just after an aged Ambroz had sat down with those of his guests who had not yet left the table to dine.
+The guests fled to all corners of the castle, some hiding in the chimney openings in the walls.
+They killed his wife Agnes von Spišić.
+But two guards shot volley after volley with an intensity that induced the robbers to flee, leaving one dead and another heavily wounded behind.